Jayden-Nyamiaka/Functional-Programming-in-OCaml/README.md

 ## Caltech's Honor Code
 "No member of the Caltech community shall take unfair advantage of any other member of the Caltech community."

-For any students currently enrolled in CS 4, the files in this repository are subject to Caltech's Honor Code and as such, should not be referenced until completing the course.
+For any students currently enrolled in this course, the files in this repository are subject to Caltech's Honor Code and as such, should not be referenced until completing the course.